marcelpetersen/mobil/_drafts/wunder-mobility-in-2019-a-retrospect.md

 We’re incredibly proud of our progress, and we couldn’t have had such a successful year without the help of our amazingly dedicated, always-passionate team.
 To all the Wunderers reading this: **2019 was your year.
 Thank you for your hard work, creativity and unwavering team spirit during the past 12 months.**

 2019 was defined by **growth.** We grew our team, our locations, our financial resource pool and our portfolio.
 Always motivated by the desire **to improve the quality of life in cities,** we expanded the scope of our vision dramatically.
-We went from three products to seven in a few short months, we opened new offices halfway around the globe from home and we attended and hosted events in the Middle East, the Americas, Europe and Asia.
+We went from three products to seven in a few short months, we opened new offices and we attended and hosted events in the Middle East, the Americas, Europe and Asia.

 Ten years ago, shared mobility options outside of the public realm barely existed.
-E-scooters were all but laughed at in the wake of other failed micromobility initiatives.
-Climate change was only a big deal to a select group of people.
-Now, at the turn of the decade, we stand on the cusp of a new era of mobility: one that is autonomous, electric and **shared.**
+The concept of e-scooters was all but laughed at in the wake of other failed mobility initiatives.
+Society was just starting to take climate change seriously.

+Now, at the turn of the decade, we stand on the cusp of a new era of mobility: one that is **autonomous, electric and shared.**

 It’s been a pleasure working, growing and scaling with you all.
-Here's to another ten years of innovation and collaboration!
+Here's to another ten years of innovation, ideation and collaboration!

-From our family to yours:
+From our families to yours:

 _Merry Christmas & Happy New Year_